-The Skagit County Planning and Development Services Staff (the "Department") have recommended approval of the requested Shoreline Variance and the Critical Areas Variance permit in a "Skagit County Planning and Development Services Findings of Fact" ("Staff Report" Ex.
-14).
+The Skagit County Planning and Development Services Staff (the "Department") have recommended approval of the requested Zoning Variance, Shoreline Variance, and the Critical Areas Variance permit in a "Staff Report for Public Hearing" ("Staff Report" Ex.
+25).

-The Applicant has indicated there are no factual or legal inaccuracies in the Staff Report's findings or conclusions, and that they agreed with the conditions proposed, except for on one point which was proposed condition #1 regarding the planting of new trees as well as preservation of an existing cluster of conifers.
-The proposal for condition #1 was proposed by the applicant's own expert witness in Ex.
-5 as appropriate mitigation for this scenario.
+The Applicant has indicated there are no factual or legal inaccuracies in the Staff Report's findings or conclusions, and that they agreed with the conditions proposed.